Pandu

 Pandu (पाण्डु) is a character in the ancient Hindu epic Mahabharata.
-He was the king of Kuru kingdom, with capital at Hastinapur.
-He was the acknowledged-father of the five Pandavas, who are the central characters of the epic.
+He was the king of the Kuru kingdom, with his capital at Hastinapura.
+He was the legal father of the five Pandavas, who are the central characters of the epic.

 Pandu was born pale, to Vichitravirya's second wife, Ambalika.
 Pandu married Kunti and Madri.
 Following sage Kindama's curse, his sons were born through the boons bestowed upon his wife Kunti by a number of deities, owing to his inability to bear children.

 Birth

 When Vichitravirya died due to sickness, Bhishma was unable to ascend the throne because of his vow, and Bahlika's line was unwilling to leave the Bahlika kingdom.
 There ensued a succession crisis in Hastinapura.
 Satyavati then invited her son Vyasa to impregnate the queens Ambika and Ambalika under the Niyoga practice.
 When Vyasa approached Ambalika, she was frightened by his scary appearance, and she had become pale in disgust; hence, her son was born pale.
 Thus, Pandu's name means pale.